Skelmersdale: Modern history

 In 1858, Blague Gate railway station in Skelmersdale was opened on the new Ormskirk to Rainford line.
 It was renamed to Skelmersdale railway station in 1874, before closing in 1956 and its demolition shortly after 1968.

 Skelmersdale's population in 1851 was only 760, but 50 years later it had increased to 5,699.
 It was a busy coal mining town.
-Sadly, there were over 100 fatalities in Skelmersdale collieries from 1851 to 1900, according to the Reports of the Inspectors of Coal Mines, and an unknown number of serious injuries.
+There were over 100 fatalities in Skelmersdale collieries from 1851 to 1900, according to the Reports of the Inspectors of Coal Mines, and an unknown number of serious injuries.
 In 1880 there were 14 Skelmersdale collieries—most of them closed in the 1920s and '30s.

-The miners, many of whom were Welsh immigrants, brought with them their own brand of Nonconformist Christianity.
+The miners, many of whom were Welsh migrants, brought with them their own brand of Nonconformist Christianity.
 By the start of the 20th century there were at least six dissenting chapels in the town: two Wesleyan (Berry Street, closed in the 1920s, and Liverpool Road, closed 1969), an independent Methodist, a Primitive Methodist, a Congregational and a Welsh Chapel (closed in 1963).

 Today, there is little to remind people that the town was part of the once great Lancashire Coalfield, although a Skelmersdale Heritage Society was re-established in 2019.

 There were also numerous brickworks in the area, and in the early-20th century Victoria County History, Skelmersdale was described as "a particularly bare, unpleasing district" owing to its coal mines and brickworks.